elboletaire/Watimage/README.md

     ->generate('output-image.jpg', 'image/jpeg');
 ```

+#### Resizing images

+There are different type of resizes available in the `Image` class.
+See their
+differences:

+- `classicResize`: Resizes maintaining aspect ratio.
+Available throurgh `resize`
+  method using `classic` or `resize` as type.
+- `reduce` (and `resizeMin`): Resizes ain image maintaining aspect ratio but ONLY
+  if the given image is bigger than the specified size.
+Available through `resize`
+  method using `reduce`, `resizemin` or `min` as type.
+- `crop`: A straight centered crop.
+Available through `resize` method using `crop`
+  type.
+- `resizeCrop`: Resizes to max, then crops to center; this is the recommended
+  crop resize type.
+Available through `resize` method using `resizecrop`.

 ### Watermark class

 The Watermark class extends Image so you'll be able to apply any filter or